Ruby My Dear: A Standout Artist In the Underground Breakcore Scene

-1/ What state do you think the current breakcore scene is?
+What state do you think the current breakcore scene is in?
 Many people say that it was disbanded some time ago and that nowadays only the ones that survived the “massacre” are left.
 Do you think that there is still interesting breakcore out there?
 Is there any pattern in the direction that the producers that were doing breakcore about 8 years ago have taken?

 Absolutely, the scene is very underrepresented.
 But it's totally normal because it's underground music that can't really become something else like dubstep or drum and bass.
 I have only been interested in this type of music for the last 7 or 8 years.
 I got into it because of the album Venetian Snares Rossz Csillag Alatt Született which is a perfect introduction to the genre.

-2/ One can appreciate an influence of contrasting styles within your music.
+One can appreciate the influence of contrasting styles within your music.
 Is there any particular genre or artist that inspires you more than others for composing?
-Is there a particular type of music that on the face of it has nothing to do with breakcore, but it flows naturally in the moment when you put it together?
-Do you have any particular approach when it comes to producing music?
+Is there a particular type of music that on the face of it has nothing to do with breakcore, but flows naturally in the moment when you put it together?

-3/ Do you use hardware to produce or is it all software based?
-If you use hardware, which machines do you use and which ones are your favorites?
+Do you use hardware to produce or is it all software-based?
+If you use hardware, which machines do you use, and which ones are your favorites?

 I started a modular system and I put together an ssl compressor and an EQ pultec.
 It really helps me with mixing.

 Before you started producing electronic music you used to play in bands.
 If you had enough time and resources now, would you play an instrument in a band?

 I'd really love to be able to play many musical instruments.
 If I had to choose one, it would be the drums.
 Something about the physicality of playing drums really works for me.

 If so, which one and which style would you like to play most?